PaNOSC-ViNYL/ase/doc/ase/setup-overview.rst

 **Nanotubes and nanoribbons**

-The functions :func:`ase.structure.nanotube` and :func:`ase.structure.graphene_nanoribbon` can be used to create Carbon nanotubes and graphene sheets or nanoribbons.
+The functions :func:`ase.build.nanotube` and :func:`ase.build.graphene_nanoribbon` can be used to create Carbon nanotubes and graphene sheets or nanoribbons.
 Per default, they create Carbon nanotubes and sheets, but other elements can be used.